 Creed M, McGuirk M, Buckley R, De Brun A, Kiliduff, M. (2018).
 Using Lean Six Sigma to Improve Controlled Drug Processes and Release Nursing Time.
 Journal of Nursing Care Quality.
 34. 1.
 10.

-Davies C, Lyons C, Whyte R, Optimizing nursing time in a day care unit: Quality improvement using Lean Six Sigma methodology, International Journal for Quality in Health Care, Volume 31, Issue Supplement_1, December 2019, Pages 22–28
+Davies C, Lyons C, Whyte R, Optimising nursing time in a day care unit: Quality improvement using Lean Six Sigma methodology, International Journal for Quality in Health Care, Volume 31, Issue Supplement_1, December 2019, Pages 22–28

 Hynes, J.P., Murray, A.S., Murray, O.M., Eustace, S.K., Gilchrist, S., Dolan, A. & Lawler, L.P.
 2019, "Use of Lean Six Sigma methodology shows reduction of inpatient waiting time for peripherally inserted central catheter placement", Clinical Radiology, vol. 74, no. 9, pp. 733.e5-733.e9.